frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 * p given {test, control} was equal to 0.02848
 * p given {control, control} was equal to 0.02393

 The resulting p-value is 0.7681086, which is inconclusive.
 We could accept it at a 0.4637828 (two-sided) level of significance, but that is just absurd in my oppinion.
-Perhaps the outcome would have been different if we just checked the Chargeback rather than Chargeback / ReBill.
+Perhaps the outcome would have been different if we just checked the difference for Chargeback rather than Chargeback / ReBill.
 But under these settings, we reject the hypothesis that a use who must call-in is more likely to produce a higher chargeback rate.